SwedbankPay/developer.swedbankpay.com/_includes/update-payment-order.md

 with the updated `orderItems`." %}

 The `UpdateOrder` operation is used when there is a change in the amount, vat amount or there are added or removed order items in the payment order.
+This feature is available in **Seamless View** only.

 {% include alert.html type="informative" icon="info" body="If you implement
 `UpdateOrder` you need to `refresh()` the Payment Menu frontend after you have